 How to Perform Kirtan Kriya?

-This yogic technique utilizes the primal vocal sounds, which consists of Saa, Taa, Naa, Maa.
+This yogic technique utilizes the primal vocal sounds, which consists of Saa, Taa, Naa, and Maa.
 These sounds are meant to be changed repeatedly and in the same order, as written above.
-These sounds are derived from the mantra called ‘Sat Nam,’ which translates to mean ‘my true essence.’
+These sounds are derived from the mantra ‘Sat Nam,’ which means ‘my true essence.’
 Chanting Saa Taa Naa Maa is said to make you go through the complete cycle of creation.
 The regular chanting of this healing mantra is said to reprogram the mind and behavior.
 Since the subconscious is known to be responsible for 80 percent of human behavior, the chanting starts programming the subconscious minds to make the changes and help the practitioner gain a clearer view of the present moment.[11,12]

 While there are several variations to performing this meditation technique, here is a simple way of performing Kirtan Kriya:

 · Chant the Saa Taa Naa Maa sounds while sitting down with your knees bent and spine straight.
 While saying each syllable, imagine the sound flowing through the top of the head to the middle of the forehead.

 · To begin with, sing the chant in your normal voice for two minutes.

 · For the next two minutes, chant it in a whisper.

 · For the next four minutes chant the sound silently in your mind.